Boo Boo Runs Wild

-Boo Boo Runs Wild is a 1999 stand-alone animated television special, and a parody of the Hanna-Barbera cartoon series The Yogi Bear Show.
-It was made by The Ren & Stimpy Show creator John Kricfalusi and his company Spümcø.
-Boo Boo Runs Wild originally aired on Cartoon Network on September 24, 1999, along with A Day in the Life of Ranger Smith, a similar Yogi Bear-themed stand-alone special.
+Boo Boo Runs Wild is a 1999 animated television special directed by The Ren & Stimpy Show creator John Kricfalusi and produced by Spümcø for Cartoon Network.
+It is a parody of the Hanna-Barbera animated series The Yogi Bear Show, revolving around Ranger Smith.
+It originally aired on Cartoon Network on September 24, 1999, along with A Day in the Life of Ranger Smith, a similar Yogi Bear-themed stand-alone special as part of The Cartoon Cartoons Show.

 Despite Boo Boo being the arguable star of this short, it is title carded as "A Ranger Smith Cartoon".
-The short is dedicated to Ed Benedict, the original character designer for The Yogi Bear Show and other Hanna-Barbera properties of the 1950s–1960s.
+The short is jokingly dedicated to layout artist Ed Benedict, the original character designer for The Yogi Bear Show and other Hanna-Barbera properties of the 1950s–1960s, despite him being alive throughout its production.

 Since its original debut in 1999, Boo Boo Runs Wild has aired multiple times on Cartoon Network's late-night programming block, Adult Swim.
 Despite airing on Adult Swim, it retained its original TV-Y7 rating until 2016, when it was rerated to TV-PG.
 From January 2006 until April 2006, Boo Boo Runs Wild aired every Sunday on Adult Swim.
 Promos for these Sunday reruns would treat the program as if it was an actual series, previewing the "next episode" yet also calling it the "premiere episode" later on in the promo.
 On April 1, 2006, following the normal Neon Genesis Evangelion bump, Adult Swim aired Boo Boo Runs Wild as an April Fool's Day joke, despite all TV listings showing Evangelion in its normal time slot.
 Adult Swim re-aired Boo Boo Runs Wild on Halloween night, October 31, 2008, as part of an advertised "Halloween Stunt" night, where obscure or randomly seen shows preempted the usual programming for that Friday night.
 In 2011, Adult Swim re-aired Boo Boo Runs Wild every night from January 10 until January 14, as part of their "DVR Theatre".
 It aired again on the nights of August 12, 2016, September 5, 2017 (as a part of a "History of Adult Swim" programming event, despite not being made for the block in mind), and January 6, 2019.